Zekiah-A/ProxChat/README.md

 # ProxChat
- A proximity chat plugin for Nukkit servers
+A superior proximity chat plugin for Nukkit servers